How to get to Ubud

 Ubud is the cultural capital of Bali.
-Located some 35 kms from the beaches of Kuta and Seminyak, it has a fascinating mix of nature, historic temples, and traditional art and crafts.
+Located about 35 km from the beaches of Kuta and Seminyak, it has a fascinating mix of nature, historic temples, and traditional arts and crafts.

-It is centrally located so a day trip is easy from anywhere in Bali.
-However, we recommend spending at least a few days to soak up the unique atmosphere in this charming town surrounded by emerald green rice paddies.
+It is centrally located, so a day trip is easy from anywhere in Bali.
+However, we recommend spending at least a few days soaking up the unique atmosphere in this charming town surrounded by emerald-green rice paddies.

 The town is also the perfect base to explore nearby attractions like the Tegenungan Waterfalls, Gunung Kawi, Sidemen and Ulun Danu Temple.
 A sunrise hike at Mt.
-Batur is an easy half-day trip from Ubud, or if you prefer more adrenaline-fueled action, white water rafting is just a few minutes from the town centre.
+Batur is an easy half-day trip from Ubud.
+And if you prefer more adrenaline-fueled action, white water rafting is just a few minutes from the town centre.

-Despite the laid back vibe, Ubud is a very cosmopolitan town, with a large digital nomad scene.
+Despite the laid-back vibe, Ubud is a very cosmopolitan town with a large digital nomad scene.
 The town’s famed art heritage dates back to the early 20th century, and it is arguably the most famous traditional arts hub in Southeast Asia.
-There are literally hundreds of art museums and galleries.
+There are literally hundreds of art museums and galleries in this town.

 Depending on where you are coming from, you can take a minibus, taxi, or private car to reach Ubud.
 Read on for a more detailed guide.

-The most hassle-free way of getting to Ubud is by taxi, whether going direct from the airport or from other tourist areas such as Kuta.
+The most convenient way to get to Ubud is by taxi, whether you’re going directly from the airport or from other tourist areas such as Kuta.

-However once in Ubud, the only option is by private car, as ride-hailing services and metered taxis are technically banned from the town centre (drop-off is allowed).
+However, once in Ubud, the only option to get around is by private car, as ride-hailing services and metered taxis are not always allowed from the town centre (drop-off is allowed).

 Even metered taxis like Bluebird are almost non-existent.
 Local ‘taxis’ are all private car owners.
 This means fairly expensive fares for relatively short rides.
 Expect a minimum of about 70,000 IDR ($4.50) even for a quick ride of just a few hundred metres.